Small Business Disaster Recovery: Building IT Resilience That Actually Works

 | Lower likelihood, very high impact | Natural disasters, office fires, physical theft | Location-dependent |

 Your recovery planning should prioritize accordingly.
 Hurricane preparedness matters in Florida; earthquake planning matters in California.
-Ransomware preparation matters everywhere.
+Ransomware preparation applies regardless of location.

 Document What Matters Most

 Create an inventory of your critical systems and data.
-This becomes your recovery roadmap—when disaster strikes, you'll know exactly what needs to be restored and in what order.
+This becomes your recovery roadmap—during an incident, you will know exactly what needs to be restored and in what order.

 For each critical system, document the recovery priority (what comes back first), the RTO and RPO you've established, the backup location and method, and the person responsible for recovery.
 Keep this documentation accessible even if your main systems are down—a physical copy in a safe, a cloud document accessible from personal devices, or both.